KitE797/eco_genomics_2025/transcriptomics/transcriptomics_notes.md

         -   Could do a new de nova assembly from these reads (would need to annotate)
 -   Saved a mapping rate file: `mapping_rate_list.txt`
 -   Now in R making a counts matrix using `tximport`!
--   DESeq2 start of data analysis:
+-   Started DESeq2 data analysis in `DESeq2_log.Rmd`
-    -

 # 10/16/25:

 -   Continuing from 10/14/25

+-   Continuing DESeq2 analysis in `DESeq2_log.Rmd`, located in `mydocs`

+-   Loaded in our libraries, and imported our counts matrix, `counts_matrix.txt`, which we had made in `create_counts_matrix.r` located in `myscripts`

+-   Note that DESeq2 needs rounded numbers to work

+-   Also imported the metatable, `metatable.txt`, which had been in class directory but now copied over to `mydata`

+-   Looked at average number of reads per sample-- we are below rule of thumb of 20M, we are at around ~12M
+- Started actually looking at our DESeq2 analysis, and different genes-- we had one gene that seemed to be giving significance when there wasn't actually much going on, but otherwise seems to work well

 -   Note: can use heatmap as part of looking for problematic samples